Are You Feeling Suicidal?

 How to talk to someone about your suicidal thoughts

 Even when you’ve decided who you can trust to talk to, admitting your suicidal thoughts to another person can be difficult.

 - Tell the person exactly what you are telling yourself.
 If you have a suicide plan, explain it to them.

 - Phrases such as, ‘I can't take it anymore’ or ‘I’m done’ are vague and do not illustrate how serious things really are.
 Tell the person you trust that you are thinking about suicide.

 - If it is too difficult for you to talk about, try writing it down and handing a note to the person you trust.
 Or send them an email or text and sit with them while they read it.

 What if you don't feel understood?

-If you do not feel the person you have chosen to talk to has understood, tell someone else, or call a suicide crisis helpline.
-There are plenty of people out there who will understand.
-Don’t let one bad experience stop you from finding someone who can help.
+If the first person you reached out to doesn’t seem to understand, tell someone else or call a suicide crisis helpline.
+Don’t let a bad experience stop you from finding someone who can help.

 Remember that while it may seem as if these suicidal thoughts and feelings will never end, this is never a permanent condition.
 You WILL feel better again.
 In the meantime, there are some ways to help cope with your suicidal thoughts and feelings.

 Talk with someone every day, preferably face to face.
 Though you feel like withdrawing, ask trusted friends and acquaintances to spend time with you.
 Or continue to call a crisis helpline and talk about your feelings.